-Should You Repair That Kitchen Or Laundry Appliance?
+Should I Repair My Kitchen Or Laundry Appliance?

 Often times, an appliance breaks and you think, okay, it’s dead now.
 However, before going straight to the appliance store, check and make sure that the appliance is plugged in, that the circuit breakers are working properly, or that filters are unclogged.

 Check your warranty program to see if the company will cover labor and parts.
 Most programs offer one or two years of warranty coverage.
 If your warranty is already expired try calling the service hotline and see if they may honor an extended warranty for you on special circumstances; most programs have decent customer service.

 Check the appliance’s life cycle to determine if yours has prematurely malfunctioned.
 Most general appliances last between 10-15 years before being replaced, so if you have had that appliance for a similar number of years, then it may just be easier to replace it.

 You can also determine whether to repair or replace by following the 50% Rule.
 If your appliance is at more than half of its typical lifespan years, and if the repair costs are more than 50% of buying a new appliance, then it’s time to replace.

 Of course, if you’re a bit handy with appliance machines and their parts, you can also save some money by fixing it yourself.
 This is strongly advised to only be performed with every safety measure to reduce risk of injury and that you are capable of successfully fixing the issue (rather than making it worse).

 What’s the “Real” Cost of Replacing My Home Appliance?

 If all arrows point you toward replacing the appliance, then there are still a few steps to cover before making the final purchase.

 - When you begin to search for an appliance, ask questions about delivery or installation because that may be an extra cost that they do not put on the price tag.